 Magen’s Bay is owned by the territorial government and administered as a public park.
 A fee collection booth is open daily from about 7:30am-6pm.

-Coral World Marine Park puts the wonder of underwater sealife within reach of everyone.
+Coral World Marine Park on the eastern end of St Thomas puts the wonder of underwater sealife within reach of everyone.
 An undersea observatory allows you to get eye-level with the coral reef, and jewel boxes display every imaginable marine habitat of the Virgin Islands; other exhibits showcase specific marine creatures, including green turtles and stingrays.
 You can swim with South American sea lions and snorkel with nurse, lemon, and blacktip sharks.
 There is even an exhibit showing the nighttime reef—including phosphorescent coral.

 Feedings and public demonstrations are scheduled every 45 minutes during the day, so there is always something to watch, whether it’s fish feeding around the undersea observatory or a demonstration with the sea lions.
 A touch pool allow visitors young and old to feel sea stars, sea cucumbers, and a West Indian sea egg.